Intermittent Fasting for Weight Loss

 How to Make Intermittent Fasting Easier

 Intermittent Fasting is easiest when you eat whole foods – you’ll likely find it easy to jump into IF if you already “eat clean”, and (at least in my experience) is easiest of all when you follow a lower carb, higher fat style of eating.
-(I spent a full year trying to go low carb and struggled with the low carb flu.
-I read every Paleo book under the sun, but it was New Atkins for a New You that finally helped me connect all the dots and find my groove.)
-I went “very low carb” for while, but realized that wasn’t how I wanted to live.
-I still eat pretty low carb when compared to the Standard American Diet, and any carbs I do eat are high quality (sweet potatoes, fruit, some oats and sprouted grain bread) and I keep processed foods and sugar to a minimum.
-I basically did it backwards – practicing IF lead me to the diet that makes fasting (and subsequent weight loss and weight maintenance) extremely easy and effortless.
+I spent a full year trying to go low carb and struggled with the low carb flu.
+I read every Paleo book under the sun, I went “very low carb” for while, but finally came to find that I needed more carbs to support my lifestyle.
+I still eat pretty low carb when compared to the Standard American Diet, and any carbs I do eat are mostly high quality (sweet potatoes, fruit, some oats and sprouted grain bread) and I keep processed foods and sugar to a minimum.
+I basically did it backwards – practicing IF lead me to tweaking my diet in a way that makes fasting (and subsequent weight loss and weight maintenance) extremely easy and effortless.

 If you find that you’re really struggling with IF, it might make the most sense to take a step back and look at foods you choose to eat and why, then return to IF when you’ve got healthier eating habits in place.
-Intermittent Fasting becomes MUCH easier when you have metabolically adapted to burning your own body fat for fuel and have gotten off the blood sugar rollercoaster that comes with eating a diet that is heavy in refined carbohydrates.
+Intermittent Fasting becomes MUCH easier when you have metabolically adapted to burning your own body fat for fuel and have gotten off the blood sugar rollercoaster that comes with eating a diet that is heavy in refined carbohydrates and high in sugar.

 It’s worth noting that “low carb” doesn’t mean you can’t ever eat refined grains (and even sugar) ever again, but you’ll have better luck if these foods are the exception instead of a rule.
-If you can’t imagine giving up grains and sugar, don’t stress about it too much.
+If you can’t imagine cutting back on grains or significantly reducing your sugar intake, don’t stress about it too much.
 Simply start by eating them less frequently and focus on making progress.
-You will probably find though that you’ll lose your taste and interest in most processed foods when you educate yourself on why grains and sugar are not good for us and the incredible impact the right foods can have on our long term health.
+You will probably find that you’ll lose your taste and interest in most processed foods when you educate yourself on why grains and sugar are not good for us and the incredible impact the right foods can have on our long term health.

 If You’ve Got a Weight Loss Goal But You’re Not Losing Weight